Skip to main content

 Approximate Costs of Common Furnace Repairs

-Companies may vary between HVAC companies.
-The average costs for a furnace repair is as follows according to HVAC.com.
+Costs may vary between HVAC companies.
+The average costs for a furnace repair is as follows:

 • Faulty ignitors: $300 – $400